 Neil Harris, Senior Relationship Manager, Arts Council England said

 “Since Terriers was commissioned by Merseyside Police in 2008, it has been seen by huge numbers of people.
 Highlighting issues such as gun and gang crime that are faced by young people it is a thought-provoking and moving play and I’m delighted that we have funded it through our Strategic Touring programme again so that it can reach an even larger audience in a range of venues across the North West and Midlands.”

 Terrier’s 2 – Eve’s Story is the sequel to Terriers.

 We are currently taking bookings for our Autumn Tour 2019.
 Merseyside dates run from mid-September until October.
-For more details or if you are interested in booking Terriers for your school, community centre or youth venue, please email Miriam at [email protected] or phone 0151 702 5892
+For more details or if you are interested in booking Terriers for your school, community centre or youth venue, please email [email protected] or phone 0151 702 5892